Jailed British-Iranian aid worker to face trial on security charges: Iran court head

 “Zaghari is to present an attorney and then the court will convene,” Ghazanfarabadi said.

-Britain’s Foreign Office, when approached for comment, said it would not provide a commentary on “every twist and turn”.
+Asked for comment by Reuters, Britain’s Foreign Office said on Saturday that it would not provide a commentary on “every twist and turn”.

-On Monday, British media reported that Zaghari-Ratcliffe had been told to expect another conviction after being taken to court last Saturday “for spreading propaganda against the state”.
+Her husband Richard Ratcliffe said it was not clear what the latest charges involved.

 In a statement on Monday, the Thomson Reuters Foundation said it totally rejected “the renewed accusations that Nazanin is guilty of spreading propaganda” and said it continued to assert her full innocence.

 In response to an urgent question in parliament on Tuesday about her situation, British Foreign Office minister Alistair Burt said Prime Minister Theresa May had raised all consular cases with President Hassan Rouhani in a call earlier this month.
+He did not provide further details.

 He also said the British ambassador in Tehran had spoken to Zaghari-Ratcliffe last Sunday.